-NFL Free Agency: Latest Day One Deals For Vikings, Jaguars, Eagles, And Browns
+NFL Free Agency: Latest Day One Deals For Vikings, Jaguars, Eagles And Browns

 — Pro Football Focus (@PFF) March 10, 2017

 Also on Day One of NFL Free Agency, the Cleveland Browns were as active as any team.
 They signed interior linemen Kevin Zeitler, J.C.
-Tretter, and Marcus Martin.
+Tretter and Marcus Martin.

 The biggest Browns’ splash came via Zeitler.
 The former Cincinnati Bengals guard is set to be the highest-paid guard in the NFL.
 He agreed to a five-year, $60 million deal that includes $31.5 million guaranteed, per ESPN’s Adam Schefter.